design-automation-edu/urban-prototyping-2018/yet_peng/iteration2.md

 ## 02 / A
 ![Typology Diagram](./imgs/t2r2_diagram.png)

-Iteration 01/A features the first block typology where the upper one-third of the plot is allocated for shops on ground level, offices above it, and two smaller residential blocks 3-6m away from the commercial block with an ample amount of courtyard space in the middle of the three blocks.
-Situated in the control grid road network, commercial blocks will be clustered towards the AYE to act as a noise buffer for the residential blocks, which will be clustered towards the MRT nodes.
+Iteration 02/A features the second block typology where the shops and offices occupy three-quarters of the area, much larger than the first typology to reduce obstructions for the residential towers, with added courtyards to improve passive area ratio for the larger commercial blocks.
+Density does not change in this iteration - i.e. commercial blocks cluster towards the AYE while residential blocks towards the MRT nodes.

 ![Overall Render](./imgs/edited_t2r2.png)